 The medicine ball is another piece of home gym equipment that is very simple yet hugely effective and is used by top athletes around the world in their training routine.

-If Anthony Joshua uses a medicine ball, that's a good enough for me to use one!
+If World Champion boxers like Anthony Joshua use a medicine ball, that's a good enough for me to use one!

 For ab work and balance, nothing beats a pilates ball.
 There are many great workout plans centred around using an exercise ball too for you to try out.